jantman/pydnstest/README.rst

     # set this to your default domain, to be appended to input names that are only a hostname, not a FQDN
     domain: .example.com

+    # set to 'True' to ignore the TTL value when comparing DNS responses
+    ignore_ttl: False

 * in the ``[servers]`` section: